blazejba/gp2/README.md

     * **!** Choice `restriction`
     Methods for tree creation.
         * `size`
         The size, number of genes in the chromosome, is limited.
-The length is defined in the island configuration under `chromosome_length` parameter (see **Sec.
-4.1 Experiment customization**).
+When this restriction has been chosen, `chromosome_length` parameter (see **Sec.
+4.1 Experiment customization**) defines the size of all generated trees.
         * `depth`
         The structure of the tree is limited by its depth.
             * **!** Int `max_depth`